Dakhla Morocco: Kitesurf Lagoon at the Sahara's Edge

 Warmer temperatures, wind still present but less consistent

-Summer brings warmer air temperatures (25-35 degrees Celsius) and slightly less consistent wind, though conditions are still frequently good for kitesurfing and windsurfing.
-The lagoon water warms to 21-23 degrees.
+Summer brings warmer air temperatures and slightly less consistent wind, though conditions are still frequently good for kitesurfing and windsurfing.
+The lagoon water warms somewhat through these months.
 This is a good period for fishing, paddleboarding, and exploring the desert landscape.
-Camps may operate with reduced capacity during the hottest months.
+Some camps operate with reduced capacity during the hottest weeks.

 Beyond the Lagoon